Vida de Voss: Career

-De Voss has been a lecturer in English literature at the Namibia University of Science and Technology since 2013.
+De Voss was a lecturer in English literature at the Namibia University of Science and Technology from 2013 until 2021.

+She presently works at Private School Swakopmund where she teaches English to Grade 9 & 10 Students.

 De Voss is the director of Sister Namibia, a feminist organisation and publisher of an eponymous magazine (first published in 1989), based in Windhoek.

 De Voss has also been a guest speaker at the University of Namibia in Windhoek.
 In March 2016, she spoke to an audience of hundreds of women at a conference at Windhoek's Safari Court Hotel to commemorate International Women's Day.